Skip to content

 brain new personal

-Notes: - If no name is provided, prompts interactively - Automatically switches to the new brain - Creates a symlink at ~/brain pointing to the new brain
+Notes: - Defaults to default if no name given - Auto-switches to the new brain if it's the first one or named "default" - Creates a symlink at ~/brain pointing to the new brain

 brain switch [name]